 It might be that results are harder to compare.
 People have this innate desire to be better than their peers, and time can be easily compared.
 How else would you compare a lumberjack and a chemical engineer?
 Since results aren’t consistent across fields, we compare the only thing these two positions have in common: time.

 But, what is the point of all this?
 A lumberjack is not better or worse than a chemical engineer.
 Comparing these two is a pointless exercise rooted in ego.
 These thoughts and conversations do nothing to improve the world.
 It doesn’t matter what other people are doing.

 Another reason time might be compared, at least in the United States, is due to our history.
 The United States of America: a nation built on the backs of people who worked harder and longer than anyone else.
 A place where any common man can pull themselves up by their bootstraps to accomplish great things.
 At least, that’s what they tell us.

 Also rooted in American history is innovation.
 The U.S. is the birthplace of the light bulb, the computer, the internet, and Google.
-Were these inventions created because the inventors worked so much harder than everyone else?
+Did these inventors work so much harder than everyone else?

 Nope.
 So why were these inventors so successful?